t0nylombardi/blog/src/content/blog/javascript-execution-context-101-this-that-and-the-other-things.md

 intro(asgardianBrothers[1], complaint) === introWithContext.apply(asgardianBrothers[1], [complaint]) //=> true
 ```

+## Explicitly Lock Context For a Function With bind

-You've got this introWithContext function.
-It's like the life of the party, but sometimes you want to keep it in check, you know?
-So, let's say we want to create a new version of this function where the context is locked in, like a chastity belt at a medieval fair.
-That's where bind swoops in to save the day.
+Alright, let's get all hypothetical for a moment.
+Picture this: you've got your introWithContext function.
+It's like the show's star, but sometimes you want to lock it in and stick it to one spot like glue.
+Let's say we want to clone this function, but with a twist—where the context is locked in tighter than a celebrity's NDA.
+That's where bind comes swooping in, like a superhero with a cape made of JavaScript code.